A Custom Home Building Guide

 Take a behind-the-scenes look at what happens in our factory while manufacturing a custom home’s components.

 Barden, for example, supplies many of the materials to build the home while offering in-house design services to streamline the process to a single contact point.
-Unlike modular building, we allow our customers the freedom to purchase and select their own materials if our selections aren’t to their tastes, allowing for designs with no limitations.

 Back to top Button-01-1